Filing Nationwide Claims After Auto Accidents

 Hire a Law Firm that Has Gone to Trial Against Nationwide

 Nationwide has the size and staff to fight your claim.
 Furthermore, all insurance companies increase profits by holding down the settlement value of your claim whether by stalling and delaying it, taking trick-question detrimental recorded statements or frustrating you into not getting the medical care you need.
 Shouldn’t you have a lawyer on your side, too?
 Insurance companies know who will take the case to trial if necessary and who will not.
 Our trial attorneys have been to trial against Nationwide’s staff counsel.
-At Simmons and Fletcher, P.C., we will fight for you so that you can focus on healing while we seek to maximize your recovery.
-Call Simmons and Fletcher, P.C. today for a free case evaluation: 800-298-0111.
+At Simmons and Fletcher, P.C., we will fight for you so that you can focus on healing while we seek to make you a recovery.
+Call Simmons and Fletcher, P.C. today for a free case evaluation: (713) 932-0777.